 I start saying I’m in a band, avoiding any mention of Harvard.

 Back at the dorm, I decide to play the Sham ‘Kids United’ song.
-It isn’t too fast and has a hippie vibe.
+It is not too fast and has a hippie vibe.

 The heavy chords get their attention.
 As always happens, everyone has their arms around each other, bouncing up and down.
 30-year-old slackers and actual twenty-year-old kids.
 My popularity spikes.
 The other musicians join me.
 I ask if they know the Kinks’ ‘Apeman.’